jhower786/imathas_web_guide/index.md

          <img class="livepollimg" src="./img/Connecting Live Poll pic 6 fixed.png" alt="sample picture"> <br> <br> </li>
          </ol>
          <ol Type="1">
-         Step 2: Next, you will need to set up the link that will allow the grades to sync from IMathAS to Canvas.
+         Second Step: Next, you will need to set up the link that will allow the grades to sync from IMathAS to Canvas.
 Once this is set up, you will not need to touch it the rest of the semester.
 Your students will need to click on this link only once in order to activate their grade sync. <br> <br>
          <li>	Go to your course in Canvas and click on "Assignments" on the left: <br>
          <img class="livepollimg" src="./img/Connecting Course Live Poll pic 7.png" alt="sample picture"> <br> <br> </li>
          <li>Click on “+ Assignment“: <br>